siret-junior/.github/profile/README.md

 For SOMHunter to work you also need some extracted metadata from the dataset you want to search in.

 - #### [`extraction-pipeline`](https://github.com/siret-junior/extraction-pipeline)
 There are two variations of the pipeline (for W2VV++ model with subregions & for CLIP model) authored by [Tomas Soucek](https://github.com/soCzech).
 This is mainly his work.
 With his permission, we modified the pipeline to extract also subregions of frames.
+This is still private repository.
+If you'd like to use it contact us.

 ### **SOMHunter Collector & Simulator**
 These tools were used for relevance feedback study.